jortsmoder/wikiofdark.art/docs/index.md

 There are a few main things:

 - Estrogen levels: typically raised by taking some of Estradiol, via pills, gels, patches or injection.
+Eg, see [dosing guide](https://papers.lgbt/papers/dosing){.source-link}
 - Androgen levels: typically lowered either by having sufficiently high estrogen levels, or surpressed using an anti-androgen
 - Progesterone: optional in transition, can affect mood and maybe breast growth, read [this research post](https://papers.lgbt/papers/prog){.source-link}
 - Other: includes things like SERMs - used to reduce breast growth, or DHT blockers - used to reduce male pattern baldness and body hair growth while testosterone is high.